manogenome/OpenPaleo/README.md

 It is worth noting here that due to the time scale of this study, virtually every paper analysed here could be legally self-archived in accordance with the journal policy (i.e., green Open Access), for free, and keeping with any published-enforced embargo period (at most 12 months here).
 It is further worth noting that this is clearly not the case.

-### Wikidata / WikiCite

-[WikiCite](https://meta.wikimedia.org/wiki/WikiCite) provides a lot of integrated data around scholarly literature, linking research papers with authors, topics, species, and much, much more.
-All data is CCZero and integrates many online resources.
-[Scholia](https://arxiv.org/abs/1703.04222) gives an idea what it can [do for paleontology](https://tools.wmflabs.org/scholia/topic/Q7205).

 #### A little hiccup